 Below, you will find various software tools that are free to use and may be of some help in your iGEM project.
 Many of these are web-based tools but a few will require you to install them on your computer.
 Instructions for installation will be provided for those tools.

-If you know of any other useful, free tools that should be included, please send an email to Traci at traci AT igem DOT org and she will evaluate the tool for inclusion on this page.
+If you know of any other useful, free tools that should be included, please send an email to the Software Committee at software AT igem DOT org and they will evaluate the tool for inclusion on this page.

-Benchling is partnering with iGEM for the first time to help iGEM teams accelerate their work!
-In 2019, all iGEM teams can sign up for free Benchling accounts, with special access to an enterprise feature, Benchling Sync, and 10 GB of extra space.
+Benchling is partnering with iGEM for the second time to help iGEM teams innovate faster!
+In 2020, iGEM teams can unlock: Notebook, Molecular Biology, 10 GB of extra space, and Benchling Sync - all for free.
 Learn more here.

 SynBioHub is a web-based design repository for people designing biological constructs.
 It enables DNA and protein designs to be uploaded, then provides a shareable link to allow others to view them.
 SynBioHub also facilitates searching for information about existing useful parts and designs by combining data from a variety of sources.
 It includes the parts from the iGEM Registry.

 SBOLDesigner is a tool for creating and manipulating the sequences of genetic constructs.
 Create and edit genetic designs with a simple drag-and-drop graphical interface, using either your own parts or parts and designs imported from genetic repositories (including the iGEM Registry).
 Designs can be exported in SBOL, GenBank, or FASTA.

 Benchling is an integrated software solution for experiment design, note-taking, and molecular biology.
 It is a free, intelligent research platform with tools for note-taking, molecular biology, and sample tracking.
 Benchling includes an electronic lab notebook, a molecular biology suite for design and analysis, and a bioregistry to track inventory.